personalSol/devNotes/3 - moc/sub-mocs/Cpp-MOC.md

 ---
 created: 2025-04-28T08:40
-updated: 2025-05-15T07:41
+updated: 2025-05-15T23:28
 ---

 # Cpp-MOC

-here will be all the notes around Cpp-MOC
+here will be all the notes around Cpp-MOC which is a part of [[Languages-MOC]]

 ### extras ( not that imp but still here )